Benchmarking Release Management

 It goes without saying, that the backbone of all organizations today is digital and independent of the end-products you provide, there is an inherent need to drive your features and solutions from conception (the initial idea) through to production (the end customer) as quickly, safely and efficiently as possible.

-- That is, every organisation requires effective IT Release Management.
+- That is, every organization requires effective IT Release Management.

 So, what is IT Release Management?
 Let us start with a definition (or two):